Travel Insurance Fraud

 While seniors are a common target for travel insurance scams because many seniors have health concerns that could affect their trips, anyone of any age could be vulnerable to fraud by an insurer and could take legal action to get help when a policy does not pay.

 How Cancelled Trip Insurance Works

-Suppose you’re booked for your dream vacation: warm sands, pina coladas, ukulele music and the crashing surf.
+Suppose you’re booked for your dream vacation: warm sands, pina coladas, ukulele music, and the crashing surf.
 Then suppose you break your leg.
-Cancelled trip insurance is supposed to provide some measure of recompense for missing out on the Big Island.
+Canceled trip insurance is supposed to provide some measure of recompense for missing out on the Big Island.
 But you, instead, spend your week of recuperation fighting to get your policy paid out.

 Travel insurers are notoriously bad about paying their dues and seem content to let customers suffer.
 They have even been known to tell customers that some medical problems aren’t serious enough to warrant canceling a trip.
 Sometimes, they limit themselves to only paying out a small portion of what a traveler claims.
 Either way, the agency makes off with the premium and does not provide the extensive protection promised to their clients.

 For this reason, trip cancellation protection is not always the best option, especially if you are purchasing it through a third party.
 The agency or company offering the policy could be promising a great deal or a value price, but in reality, it may be charging more than is necessary for your protection and pocketing the excess.

 Policy providers may also exaggerate or lie about the scope of the protection you have purchased.
 For example, if you purchase full trip protection at a set price for your flight, hotel room, and rental car, but then only receive half your reimbursement or a smaller amount on your refund, you could be a victim of fraud, swindled by hidden fees or charges that were not disclosed upfront.

 Travel Insurance Fraud Scams

 Some of the popular providers of travel insurance policies include: